sinclairzx81/typebox/readme.md

 ## Conditional Types

-Use the Conditional module to create [Conditional Types](https://www.typescriptlang.org/docs/handbook/2/conditional-types.html).
+Use the conditional module to create [Conditional Types](https://www.typescriptlang.org/docs/handbook/2/conditional-types.html).
 This module implements TypeScript's structural equivalence checks to enable TypeBox types to be conditionally mapped at runtime.
 This module also provides the [Extract](https://www.typescriptlang.org/docs/handbook/utility-types.html#extracttype-union) and [Exclude](https://www.typescriptlang.org/docs/handbook/utility-types.html#excludeuniontype-excludedmembers) utility types which are expressed as conditional types in TypeScript.

-The Conditional module is provided as an optional import.
+The conditional module is provided as an optional import.

 ```typescript
 import { Conditional } from '@sinclair/typebox/conditional'